VincentAlcantara/winterfell-form-builder/README.md

       "formPanels": []
     }
     ```

+1. LoadForm(*schema*)

+   Given a schema, this will be loaded in to the form builder.

 1. AddPage(*panelId, panelHeader*)

    This button will add an entry to the formPanels array and the qustionPanels array.
 Note the panelId in the formPanel and questionPanel are identical.